two-torial/two-torial/docs/games/iidx10/setup.md

 	Navigate to `CLOCK`.
 You do not need to manually change it.
 Navigate to `SAVE AND EXIT`.

 <img src="/img/iidx10/firstlaunch/5.png">

-!!! info "If you'd like to play offline, you can head straight to [Final Notes](setup.md#final-notes)"

 #### Enabling e-AMUSEMENT for Online Play